mcustiel/phiremock-codeception-extension/README.md

 Time to wait after Phiremock Server is started before running the tests (used to give time to Phiremock Server to boot)

 **Default:** 0

+#### wait_until_ready
+This is more robust alternative to start_delay.
+It will check if Phiremock Server is actually running before running the tests.
+Note: it depends on Phiremeock Client to be installed via composer (it is used to check the status of Phiremock Server).

+**Default:** false

+#### wait_until_ready_timeout
+This will be used only if wait_until_ready is set to true.
+You can specify after how many seconds it will stop checking if Phiremock Server is running.

+**Default:** 30

 #### expectations_path
 Specifies a directory to search for json files defining expectations to load by default.